demogorgonz/OpenGSMGateway/docs/source/docs/configuration.md

 - This is timer after which call is dropped.

 !!!
-Note "Depending of carrier load or signal, it could take anywhere from 1 to ~5 seconds to establish call, this time is deducted from $CallDuration.
+Note "Depending of carrier load or signal, it could take anywhere from 1 to ~5 seconds to establish call, this time is deducted from $CallDuration (default value `30`).
 Meaning the phone will ring for ~25s if establishing call took 5s."

 ___